 Our 2009 report Dirty Little Secrets of Online Panels received overwhelming response from researchers who wanted to know more information, about even more panels.
-So, taking a cue from the sequel experts in Hollywood, in 2012 we are releasing More Dirty Little Secrets of Online Panel Research.
+So, taking a cue from the sequel experts in Hollywood, in 2012 we released More Dirty Little Secrets of Online Panel Research.

 Our report evaluates a variety of online access panels from the respondent viewpoint.
 Read about:

 · The panel that lets respondents sit and complete survey after survey non-stop off its website – up to 50 or 60 opportunities in a row

 · The panel that gives panelists “survey opportunities” that are actually invitations to compare car insurance rates or sign up for coupons – a direct violation of standard research ethics

 · The panel that invited panelists to complete up to 15 different invitations over just two days, with as many as 61 invitations in just one month